samschott/desktop-notifier/docs/background/platform_support.rst

 ================

 Some platforms may not support all options.
-For instance, some Linux desktop environments may not support notifications with buttons. macOS and Windows do not support manually setting the app icon or name.
-Instead, both are always determined by the application which uses the Library.
-This can be Python itself, when used interactively, or a frozen app bundle when packaged with PyInstaller or similar solutions.
+For instance, some Linux desktop environments don't support notifications with buttons. macOS and Windows don't support manually setting the app icon or name but determine those automatically from the application which uses the Library.

 The table below gives an overview over supported functionality for different platforms.
 Please refer to the platform documentation for more detailed information: